 The only new thing I did last year was stay on my healthy streaks for longer.
 There is no secret.
 Unless the secret is broccoli.

-Exercise: This one is tough for me.
+This one is tough for me.
 I have been through a lot of different fitness obsessions, but I still struggle to stay consistent all the time.
-This year, I have been trying a new routine that has finally helped me.
 If you’re already good in the fitness department, just skip this next part because it’s kind of embarrassing.

 I realized that the number one reason I was struggling was because I kept choosing workouts that I “dread.”
 Now I know this is different for everyone, so I wont get too specific.
 But I kept starting and quitting after three days over and over again.